EberlyODL/phys010sjv11/electric_field_and_currents.md

 $I = Q/\Delta t$

 The current $I$ is the amount of charge Q (in Coulombs) passing some point per amount of time.
-The unit for current is called the Ampere and 1 Amp is equal to 1 Coulomb/s.
+The unit for current is called the Ampere (abbreviated Amp) and 1 Amp is equal to 1 Coulomb/s.

 - S: How many electrons does that represent?
 - M: Remember that the charge of an electron is $1.602\times10^{-19} C$.
 So 1 Coulomb/s (one amp) is $6.2 \times 10^{18}$ electrons per seconds.